ibm-cloud-docs/containers/cs_versions_archive.md

 <td>Kubernetes Configuration</td>
 <td>N/A</td>
 <td>N/A</td>
-<td>Added `PodSecurityPolicy` to the `--enable-admission-plugins` option for the cluster's Kubernetes API server and configured the cluster to support pod security policies.
+<td>Added <code>PodSecurityPolicy</code> to the <code>--enable-admission-plugins</code> option for the cluster's Kubernetes API server and configured the cluster to support pod security policies.
 For more information, see [Configuring pod security policies](/docs/containers?topic=containers-psp).</td>
 </tr>
 <tr>
 <td>Kubelet Configuration</td>
 <td>N/A</td>
 <td>N/A</td>
-<td>Enabled the `--authentication-token-webhook` option to support API bearer and service account tokens for authenticating to the `kubelet` HTTPS endpoint.</td>
+<td>Enabled the <code>--authentication-token-webhook</code> option to support API bearer and service account tokens for authenticating to the <code>kubelet</code> HTTPS endpoint.</td>
 </tr>
 <tr>
 <td>{{site.data.keyword.cloud_notm}} Provider</td>